slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Reward yourself.
 Adopting new behaviors and habits is difficult, but providing yourself with rewards for following through with new behaviors has been shown to help you solidify new habits.
 Reward yourself to solidify new habits.
 - Focus on the costs of bad habits.

+### How to fix bad habits?

+Pay attention.
+Don’t judge.

 However variety and novelty are also important, so balance it.

+> *'Have exactly one vice.
+Two is too much.
+None makes you boring.
+Drink cocktails.
+Beer is for uncreative people.'*